MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 - [Pacemaker - Move Resources Manually](http://clusterlabs.org/doc/en-US/Pacemaker/1.1-pcs/html/Clusters_from_Scratch/_move_resources_manually.html)
  [SLES Administration Guide - Resources](https://www.suse.com/documentation/sle-ha-12/singlehtml/book_sleha/book_sleha.html#sec.ha.troubleshooting.resource)

-### <a name="forceFailover"></a> Force failover
+## <a name="forceFailover"></a> Force failover

-If you cannot use the cluster management tools for interacting with the cluster - for example, if the cluster is unresponsive, you might have to fail over manually to bypass the external cluster manager.
-This procedure is not recommended for regular operations, and should be used when the cluster fails to execute the failover action using the cluster management tools.
+If you cannot use the cluster management tools for interacting with the cluster - for example, if the cluster is unresponsive, you might have to force fail over to bypass the external cluster manager.
+This procedure is not recommended for regular operations.
+Use it when the cluster management tools fail to execute the failover action.
 Functionally, this procedure is similar to [performing a forced manual failover](../database-engine/availability-groups/windows/perform-a-forced-manual-failover-of-an-availability-group-sql-server.md) on an availability group in Windows.

-A forced failover is a form of manual failover that is intended strictly for disaster recovery.
+A forced failover is intended strictly for disaster recovery.
 For example, when you cannot fail over with cluster management tools.
 If you force failover to an unsynchronized secondary replica, some data loss is possible.
 Only force failover if you must restore service to the availability group immediately and are willing to risk losing data.

 This process for forcing manual failover is specific to SQL Server on Linux.